mhvwerts/randommw/README.md

 ### Minimal example

 Here is a minimal example, which only uses two functions: `RanInit()` for initialization and `DRanNormalZig()` for normally-distributed random numbers ('full double precision' floating point values).
-By default, this uses the MWC256 uniform PRNG.
+By default, this uses the MWC8222 uniform RNG.

 ```c
 #include <stdio.h>